jmsv/l293d/README.md

 ## Hardware Setup

-*to be added: information on how to physically set up motors for use alongside this software*
+*to be added: information on how to physically set up motors for use with this library*

 ## Python Scripts

-*to be added: how to create scripts with this program to set up and control motors*
+*to be added: how to create scripts with this library to set up and control motors*

 ## Test Mode